2008–09 Champions Hockey League

 one team each from Switzerland, Germany and Slovakia and a 12th team from one of these three countries, determined in a qualification tournament).

 Every participating team was guaranteed an appearance fee of 300,000 euro and the winner received 1,000,000 euro.
-Prize money was also be awarded for winning group stage matches (50,000 euro), for the semi-final appearance (200,000 euro) and for the other finalist (500,000 euro).
+Prize money was also awarded for winning group stage matches (50,000 euro), for the semi-final appearance (200,000 euro) and for the other finalist (500,000 euro).

 In total, 10 million euros were distributed, the largest prize sum ever in a European hockey club competition.

 The ZSC Lions from Switzerland won the competition by beating Russia's Metallurg Magnitogorsk in the finals.

 In December 2013, the IIHF officially announced that they had launched a new tournament with the same name, born out of the European Trophy, starting in the 2014–15 season.

 Participating teams

-The 2008–09 edition of the Champions Hockey League is played with twelve teams from Europe's top seven hockey leagues.
+The 2008–09 edition of the Champions Hockey League was played with twelve teams from Europe's top seven hockey leagues.
 Ten teams qualified directly for the group stage due to their performances in the domestic leagues.
 The field was completed with the winner of last season's Champions Cup and one team from the qualifying tournament.
 The tables below lists these teams together with the reasons for qualifying.

 Directly qualified for group stage

-Note: Because the Swedish regular-season winner (HV71) also won the play-offs, Linköpings HC as the runner-up of the regular-season will participate.
+Note: Because the Swedish regular-season winner (HV71) also won the play-offs, Linköpings HC as the runner-up of the regular-season participated.

 Participating in qualifying tournament

-Note: Because the Slovak regular-season winner (Slovan Bratislava) also won the play-offs, HC Košice as the runner-up of the regular-season can participate in the qualifying tournament.
+Note: Because the Slovak regular-season winner (Slovan Bratislava) also won the play-offs, HC Košice as the runner-up of the regular-season participated in the qualifying tournament.